GSA/digital.gov/_posts/2015-10-29-skin-bones-come-alive-with-smithsonian-app.md

 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/10/600-x-450-Smithsonian-Skin-and-Bones-app-iPad-home-screen.jpg"
+{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/10/600-x-450-Smithsonian-Skin-and-Bones-app-iPad-home-screen.jpg" %}
- iPad app" %}

 The night air is cool and crisp, the autumn leaves are falling, your costume is ready, jack-o-lanterns carved, lights dimmed, candy in the basket—what else do you need to make &#8220;All Hallows’ Eve trick or treat&#8221; complete?
 Some eerie music, a spine tingling, blood curdling horror movie?
 No, no—those are for yesteryears!